Here are some of the most common exam hall anxieties, and how to sort them out if they happen to you

-Exams can get your adrenaline rushing for plenty of different reasons.
-You might be feeling pressure to get certain grades, for example, or brooding on how you’re possibly going to remember everything.
+Whether you're feeling pressure to get certain grades or brooding on how you’re possibly going to remember everything, exams can get your adrenaline rushing.

-We’ve picked out some scenarios that are common concerns for many students and explained the best ways to deal with them.
-All the information in this article is based on official guidance from the Joint Council for Qualifications (JCQ), an organisation made up of the main exam boards.
+We’ve picked out some common concerns for many students and explained the best ways to deal with them.

 What will happen if I’m late to the exam?